salesforce/codeceptjs-bdd/website/docs/07-docker-and-jenkins/1-docker-jenkins-ci.md

 Jenkinsfile uses the docker image [gkushang/codeceptjs-e2e](https://hub.docker.com/repository/docker/gkushang/codeceptjs-e2e) to run your tests on Sauce Labs.
 Below is the sample Jenkinsfile Script to run your Codeceptjs-BDD test suite.

-The Script assumes you will have following Jeniins Build Parameters,
+The Script assumes you will have following Jenkins Build Parameters,

 * HOST: host of your running app
 * SAUCE_USERNAME